gogorichie/zero-to-AI/docs/session-preparing-for-this-series.md

 - Introduce you to Application Development with Git, GitHub, and Python
 - Introduce you to the most relevant Azure PaaS Services for AI
 - Introduce you to AI
-- "Teach you to Fish"
+- **"Teach you to Fish"** in ~20 **bite-size** lessons/sessions

+## Why did I volunteer to create and teach this course?

+- I've seen the need, at Microsoft, for technical enablement amongst my peers
+- I see the same need at 3Cloud
+- Hands-on enablement in Python and AI can unleash your understanding, skills, value, success
+- To put us in a better position to understand and serve our customers

 ## Series Content - GitHub, Teams Meetings, Teams Channel

+- All content will be in GitHub, for your reference
-- Primitive markdown content, and simplest-possible Python code
+- Primitive markdown content (like this page), and the simplest-possible Python code
 - A mix of concepts and hands-on; more hands-on
+  - Description, Topics, Images, Demonstration, Links, and Pro Tips
 - Minimal number of hyperlinks to external content
 - No flashy PowerPoint presentations
 - We'll record each Teams meeting for your reference

 ## Each Session

-- "Bite-size" 30-minute Teams meetings
+- A "Bite-size" 30-minute Teams meetings
 - First five minutes for Q&A from previous Session
 - Next 15-20 minutes for presentation and demonstration
 - Last 5-10 minutes for questions and discussion
+- Post your questions in the Teams meeting chat

 ## Let's build a Learning Community in Teams